Cloud Foundry Components

 Diego’s Bulletin Board System (BBS) stores more frequently updated and disposable data such as cell and application status, unallocated work, and heartbeat messages.
 The BBS stores data in MySQL, using the Go MySQL Driver.

 The route-emitter component uses the NATS protocol to broadcast the latest routing tables to the routers.
-In pre-Diego CF architecture, the NATS Message Bus carried all internal component communications.

 The Loggregator (log aggregator) system streams application logs to developers.